Peter Wyngarde: Jason King

 Wyngarde became a British household name through his starring role in the spy-fi series Department S (1969–1970).
 His character, Jason King, a novelist and detective, was reputedly based on the author Ian Fleming.
-Department S, a fictional division of Interpol based in Paris, dealt only with "inexplicable and baffling" cases and was masterminded by Sir Curtis Seretse, supported by a former CIA agent, Steward Sullivan, a computer expert, Annabelle Hurst, and King.
+Department S, a fictional division of Interpol based in Paris, dealt only with "inexplicable and baffling" cases and was masterminded by Sir Curtis Seretse, supported by a former CIA agent, Stewart Sullivan, a computer expert, Annabelle Hurst, and King.
 Wyngarde persuaded the producers to model King on him, with the result that King led a hedonistic lifestyle in Paris, dressed decadently, and drove a Bentley S2 Continental sports saloon.
 Wyngarde commented many years later "I decided Jason King was going to be an extension of me".
 He noted that his hair was long at the time because he had just been appearing in a Chekhov play, The Duel, and added in another interview that "Jason King had champagne and strawberries for breakfast, just as I did myself."

 As early as 1964, Wyngarde was complaining that glamorous dressing gowns for men must have gone out of fashion, as they were so difficult for his wardrobe master to find.